Butterflies of the Pyrenees

 Some species are rare or very local – such as the Gavarnie Blue, Gavarnie Ringlet, False Dewy Ringlet, Pyrenées Brassy Ringlet as well as the striking Apollo or the robust little Duke of Burgundy.

-To find out more, you can join a guided butterfly day.
+To find out more, you can book a guided butterfly day or join our annual butterfly week.